ekardf/ekardf.github.io/_posts/2018-02-25-kdd-climate-change.md

+---
+layout: post
-## Advancing climate science with Knowledge-Discovery through Data mining
+title: Advancing climate science with Knowledge-Discovery through Data mining
+---

-Paper stating to use KDD for a deeper undertstanding of climate change.
+The paper states to use KDD for a deeper undertstanding of climate change.
 Just skimmed over the paper, it appears as if they use spatio-temporal data (i.e., measurements of sea temperatures a geo-positions over time) and apply clustering.
 The results seems to be conitnuous regions of similar behaviour.
 As pre-processing they transfor the geo-positions to nodes in a graph.